Close

 Step 1: Determine Your Visa Category

 Identify the correct visa type based on your travel purpose - tourist, business, study, or family visit.
-Duration matters: stays under 90 days require Schengen visas, while longer visits need national visas.
+Duration matters: stays under 90 days require Schengen visas, while longer visits need national residence permits.

 Step 2: Gather Required Documentation